Excel-VBA-Diary/GetLocalPath/README(en).md

 ```
 There are two ways to access SharePoint and Teams files using Explorer: "Sync" and "Add Shortcut to OneDrive".
 The local paths that are generated are as follows

-For Sync:
+For "Sync":
 ```
 C:\Users\<USER-NAME>\<TENANT-NAME>\<FOLDER-PATH>
 ```
-For "Add shortcut to OneDrive:
+For "Add Shortcut to OneDrive":
 ```
 C:\Users\<USER-NAME>\OneDrive - <TENANT-NAME>\<FOLDER-PATH>
 ```

-The local paths in "Sync" and "Add shortcut to OneDrive" are slightly different.
+The local paths in "Sync" and "Add Shortcut to OneDrive" are slightly different.
 Also, the <tenant-name> in the local path is different from the ″<tenant-name> in the URL path.
 Furthermore, <folder-path> included in the locale path is different from not necessarily the same as the\<FOLDER-PATH> contained in the URL path.
 Both URL paths and local paths listed here are only examples, and it is virtually impossible to convert a URL path to a local path by string conversion alone.

 ## Proposed Solution